 Also add 1/2 teaspoon Cajun seasoning to the chicken.
 I was originally going to add cayenne pepper, but found this baby while rifling through my spice cupboard.
 It gives the dish an awesome, not-too-spicy red pepper and garlic flavor, plus it has paprika in it, which gives the soup a brilliant orange color.
 Never did find the cayenne pepper…

-Next add 2 cloves minced garlic, let the chicken cook for 5 minutes, then sprinkle in 1/4 cup flour and stir constantly until the flour turns golden brown.
+Next add 2 cloves minced garlic, let the chicken cook for 5 minutes, then sprinkle in 1/4 cup gluten-free flour and stir constantly until the flour turns golden brown.
 This process creates the roux I mentioned, which gives the soup a rich, decadent flavor, and makes it thicken up nicely too.

 After a few minutes, stream in 1 of 4 cups chicken broth then use a wooden spoon to scrape up all the brown bits that will have accumulated at the bottom of a pot up to this point.
 This is where all the flavor lives!